 Fees payable to the syndicate's auditor in relation to other services pursuant to legislation primarily relate to the review and audit of Syndicate regulatory returns.

 5 Staff costs

 The Syndicate and its managing agent have no employees.
-All UK staff are employed by Beazley Management Limited, with the majority of these costs incurred in sterling.
+All staff are employed by Beazley Management Limited.
 The following amounts were recharged to the syndicate in respect of staff costs: